-Students not in homeroom or in class when the late bell rings are considered tardy, and attendance shall be tracked and recorded to the nearest full hour.
+Students not in homeroom or in class when the late bell rings are considered tardy.
 All students who are tardy to school must report to the principal's office to sign in.
-When a teacher detains a student after class, s/he shall issue a late pass for the student's next class.
+When a teacher detains a student after class, the teacher shall issue a late pass for the student's next class.
 Teachers are to refer cases of chronic tardiness to the principal.